k3karthic/ansible__busy-behind-nat/README.md

 Basic setup (swap, fail2ban) is assumed to have been performed using the Ansible playbook at [https://github.com/k3karthic/ansible__ubuntu-basic](https://github.com/k3karthic/ansible__ubuntu-basic).

-One can configure a free static hostname for the OpenVPN server using the Ansible playbook at [https://github.com/k3karthic/ansible__oci-ydns](https://github.com/k3karthic/ansible__oci-ydns).
+You can configure a free static hostname for the OpenVPN server using the Ansible playbook at [https://github.com/k3karthic/ansible__oci-ydns](https://github.com/k3karthic/ansible__oci-ydns).

 ## Dynamic Inventory